What you need to know

 The West End waterfront boasts a continuous seaside greenway, expansive beaches, and views of English Bay, the Salish Sea, and Vancouver Island beyond.

-This is a well-loved and highly frequented area where residents and visitors come to experience nature and the ocean, enjoy leisure activities and special events, and walk or cycle on the Seaside greenway (Seawall).
+This is a popular and loved public space where residents and visitors come to experience nature and the ocean, enjoy leisure activities and special events, and walk or cycle on the Seaside greenway (Seawall).

-We aim to provide a compelling and inspiring masterplan, considering:
+We aim to provide a compelling and inspiring plan, considering:

 - Park identity and functionality